verajosemanuel/SwimTheDataLake/content/post/2017-10-16-spanish-stopwords-for-tidytext-package.md

 ```

-Nothing happened.
-You won't notice that no token has been stripped.
+Nothing happened but you won't notice that no token has been stripped.
 The reason is there's no spanish lexicon in tidytext package.
+What can we do?

-One of the solutions I've tested myself is to add your own stopwords.
+One of the methods I've tested myself is to add your own stopwords.
 Instead of adding it all by hand you can get lists from some other sites like:

 https://github.com/stopwords-iso/stopwords-es